ironhacks/Tutorials-COVID-19/tutorials-fall-2020/R/tutorial-2-bigquery.md

-## PART II: How to query data from BigQuery in a Notebook
+## Tutorial II: How to query data from BigQuery in a Notebook

 In part II of our tutorials  we will show you how you can access our training data stored in BigQuery using a key stored in your user profile.